 - 1/2 teaspoon agave nectar (or other sweetener, optional)

 - 1/4 teaspoon ground coriander

 - Preheat oven to 425 F. Remove the top of the eggplant and cut it in half lengthwise.
 Place it cut-sides down on a baking sheet lined with parchment paper or silicon baking mat.
 Bake for 25 minutes or until the eggplant is completely sunken in and tender.
 Remove to a shallow dish and allow to cool completely.
 (You can do this even several days in advance and store in a covered container in the refrigerator.)

-- Preheat oven to 425 F. Line a baking sheet with parchment paper or silicon baking mat.
-Heat a large non-stick frying pan over medium-high heat.
+- Heat a large non-stick frying pan over medium-high heat.
 Wet your hands and form eggplant mixture into patties about 3 inches wide and 1/2 inch thick.
-(You can also form the burgers by spooning the mixture into the pan and using the back of a spoon to shape it into patties.)
-Cook three or four at a time until lightly browned and then carefully flip over and brown the other side.
-Remove with a spatula and place each burger on the prepared baking sheet.
-Bake for 15-20 minutes, until burgers are cooked through.
+(You can also form the burgers by spooning the mixture into the pan and using the back of a spoon to shape it into patties or by placing a ring mold into the pan and molding the mixture inside it.)
+Cook three or four at a time until well browned and then carefully flip over and brown the other side.
+Remove with a spatula and place each burger on a prepared baking sheet for oven baking or preheated air fryer basket.

 Spicy Onion-Pepper Relish

 - 1 medium onion , finely diced

 - 1 hot pepper (I used red jalapeno), seeded and minced